How you can avoid getting the flu

 Although most people with the flu will recover without medical attention, seek medical advice if you are concerned.
 People in high-risk categories, or those experiencing signs like chest pain, should always see a doctor if they have the flu.

 Vaccination is one of the best ways to reduce the risk of flu.
-Will you be ready for the flu season in 2023?
+Will you be ready for this flu season?
 Talk to your GP or pharmacist about flu vaccines and how you can protect yourself against the flu.